petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-friendly-url-separators.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+`

 !!! important
-    This feature is currently behind a beta feature flag (LPD-11147).
+    Currently, this feature is behind a beta feature flag (LPD-11147).
 Read [Beta Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.

 With Liferay, you can customize URL separators to improve URL readability and enhance SEO.